 13. His Guitar Teacher was Alvin “Creepy” Karpis

 Alvin “Creepy” Karpis was part of the infamous Ma Barker Gang during the Great Depressions.
 His exploits killing at least ten people and kidnapping many more earned him the FBI’s “Public Enemy No. 1” designation for a short period.
 While Manson was in Washington state prison, Karpis taught him how to play guitar.
 This fueled Manson’s desire to be a famous musician and obsession with the Beatles.
 Without Karpis, the Manson murders may have never happened.

 14. Charles Manson and Scientology

 Manson built a cult that believed he was a reincarnation of christ who would lead them through an impending race war and apocalypse.
-Despite his deranged beliefs, he considered Scientology to be too crazy for him after attending 150 hours’ worth of classes.
+Despite his deranged beliefs, he considered Scientology to be too crazy for him after attending 150 hours of classes.

 15. What made Charles so charismatic?

-Amazingly, an uneducated jailbird who spent most of his life in prison was able to build a cult around himself.
-Manson’s charisma wasn’t natural – he credits the Dale Carnegie Novel “How To Win Friends & Influence People,” which he studied extensively in prison.
-The book taught him to make others take ownership of concepts and ideas that did not come from themselves.
+To many, it is unfathomable that an uneducated jailbird who spent most of his life in prison was able to build a cult around himself.
+Manson’s charisma wasn’t natural – he credits his charisma to the Dale Carnegie novel “How To Win Friends & Influence People,” which read in prison.
+The book taught Manson how to make others take ownership of concepts and ideas that orginated with him.